petedejoy/documentation/v2/clickstream/destinations/resonate.md

 ## What is Resonate and how does it work?

-Resonate is a real-time customer intelligence tool that connects traditional market research, big data,data science, advanced analytics, and digital media activation in a single platform.
+Resonate is a customer intelligence tool that combines traditional market research, big data, data science, advanced analytics, and digital media activation all on a single platform.

 Moving past traditional demographic and behavioral segments, Resonate conducts in-depth census-scale surveys of individual motivations and values.
-Plus, you can customize insights by placing tags on your site, onboarding your existing CRM data, and adding your own queries.
+It also promotes customization by placing tags on your site, onboarding your existing CRM data, and allowing you to add your own queries.

 Resonate's professional services offerings, data management platform integrations, and email marketing subscription service adds to their value-add in the customer intelligence space.